Coronavirus stimulus checks: IRS launches online form to get money faster

-WASHINGTON — The IRS released an online form Wednesday that allows Americans to upload their bank account information so they can get their coronavirus stimulus payments quickly.
+WASHINGTON — The IRS released an online form Wednesday that allows people to upload their bank account information so they can get their coronavirus stimulus payments quickly.

-The new portal allows the agency to transfer the payments of up to $1,200 per person faster than it would be able to using paper checks, which could take months for some Americans to arrive.
+The new portal allows the agency to transfer the payments of up to $1,200 per person faster than it would be able to using paper checks, which could take months to arrive for some people.

-In an indication of the high demand, the new "Get My Payment" feature was already experiencing delays within an hour of the Treasury Department circulating the website.
+In an indication of the high demand, the new "Get My Payment" feature was already experiencing delays within an hour of the Treasury Department's circulating the website.

-The new IRS website also allows Americans to check the status of their cash payment by inputting their Social Security number, date of birth and mailing address.
+The new IRS website also allows people to check the status of their cash payments by entering their Social Security number, date of birth and mailing address.

 The Treasury Department said Monday that more than 80 million Americans will receive the stimulus payments in their bank accounts this week.